davidnemeti/Sarcasm/README.md

   - Typesafe grammar and typesafe AST building using domain-grammar bindings.
   - Automatic unparsing provided by the general unparser based on domain bound grammar.

-In a domain bound grammar you can write this:
+In a domain bound grammar you can write this e.g.:

 ```
 binaryExpression.Rule =